All Articles

 Career Transitions and Retirement: What School Employees Need to Know

 Career transitions come in all shapes and sizes.
-For today's Texas K-12 employees, those transitions can mean everything from leaving teaching for a new career to post-retirement work in a different profession.
+For today's Texas K-12 school employees, those transitions can mean everything from leaving teaching for a new career to post-retirement work in a different profession.

 woman resting her elbows on desk in front of laptop with hands folded under her chin

 Whatever form your career transition takes — or if you are stepping into retirement, those changes may impact your finances.
-Read on to discover what you need to know as you plan for a new job, shift your career path or move toward your retirement and post-retirement life.
+Read on to discover what you need to know as you plan for a new job, shift your career path, or move toward your retirement and post-retirement life.

 Providing insights along the way is Deric Eldridge, a financial advisor with the RBFCU Retirement Program.
 Established in 2018, the program offers one-to-one, personalized guidance from financial advisors to educators and school employees in Texas who are planning for retirement.